Working with the Arranger

 Tip

-Once you have set a custom color for a Scene as described above, the Scene will retain its color when you move it in the Song view, and the color will be stored with the Scene when you save your Project.
+Once you have set a custom color for a Scene as described above, the Scene will retain its color when you move it in the Ideas view, and the color will be stored with the Scene when you save your Project.
 Note that you can select the same color as the one used by default: In this case the color (even unchanged) will be considered as a custom color and will follow the Scene as you move it.

-Using Song View
+Using the Song view

 One powerful aspect of the relationship between the Ideas view and Song view is that the content in these two areas are actually one-in-the-same.
 This means that if you make a change to a Scene it will affect all other instances of that Scene automatically.
 If you place a Scene in three different Sections of the Timeline and then proceed to change the Patterns assigned to that Scene, the other two instances of that Scene also play the newly-assigned Patterns.
 It’s therefore very easy to make changes to individual Patterns and Scenes after the arrangement has been made and immediately hear the results in the context of the arrangement, and those changes can be made in either Ideas or Song view.